perryb3693/twoge_k8s/README.md

 ```
 ***Step 2: Deploy Twoge on Minikube***

-Next, write the Kubernetes Deployment and Service YAML configuration files using the created Docker Image to deploy the Twoge application and expose it within the Minikube cluster.
+Next, write the Kubernetes Deployment and Service YAML configuration files using the created Docker Image to deploy the Twoge application and expose it to network traffic within the Minikube cluster.
 ```
 vim twoge_dep.yml
 ```